Removing Politics from Climate Change

 Source

-Man has a much bigger impact on methane emissions compared to carbon dioxide, directly and through feedback mechanisms.
-Increasing and wealthier populations that add more meat to the diet, increased natural gas use to replace coal and backup unreliable renewables (wind and solar), permafrost meltdowns, and hydroelectric development in parts of Africa, make it likely that methane emissions will continue to grow much faster than carbon dioxide for the foreseeable future.
+Human activities have a significantly greater impact on methane emissions compared to carbon dioxide, both directly and through feedback mechanisms.
+Factors contributing to this include growing and wealthier populations with increased meat consumption, increased natural gas use to replace coal and support unreliable renewables (wind and solar), permafrost thawing, and hydroelectric development in parts of Africa.
+These factors suggest that methane emissions are likely to continue growing much faster than carbon dioxide emissions for the foreseeable future.

 Source

 While the Dutch Parliament is forcing farmers off their land, in the name of limiting nitrous oxide emissions, they produce more CO2 than almost any other Western European country due to a mere pittance of nuclear power.
 Their biggest problem is their lack of virtually carbon-free nuclear, with a single operating reactor.
-Increasing their two planned nuclear reactors to three would dwarf reductions in greenhouse gases from limiting farming practices if that was their government’s primary concern.
+Increasing their two planned nuclear reactors to three or four would dwarf reductions in greenhouse gas emissions from limiting farming practices.

 Source

 A positive or negative feedback system occurs when a process generates an outcome that increases or decreases the initial process, respectively.
-Global warming feedback systems are overwhelmingly positive, with higher temperatures increasing the rate of increase.
+Global warming feedback systems tend to be positive, with higher temperatures increasing the rate of increase.
 This leads some to theorize the possibility of doomsday climate scenarios with runway atmospheric temperatures occurring over mere decades rather than centuries.
 Permafrost melt is often mentioned as the biggest risk among the positive feedback mechanisms.

 While positive feedback may initially speed up the rate of temperature change, the resulting increased cloud cover could provide a cooling effect to offset the warming, making the doomsday scenario of runaway atmospheric temperatures less probable.